Team293/CNCMilling/Tormach.md

 Simple drill (no pecking).
 Do the first drill at the current position.
 Any coordinates on later blocks are new holes.
 The last specified feed rate is used.
 Z sets the final Z position.
-Before the actual drilling starts, there is a rapid move to the Z position specified by R. See G83 peck drill example.
+Before the actual drilling starts, there is a rapid move to the Z position specified by R.

 Usually you will have the tool pretty far above where the hole will be, because it just moved there from a different X and Y with good clearance.
 The R allows a rapid move down towards the stock, so that drilling (at a lower feed rate) can start much closer to the stock.

+Example:

+G98 F6.5
+G0 Z1
+G0 X1 Y-0.5
+G81 Z-1 R0.2
+G80

+Set the option to return to original Z (see G98) and set feed rate.
+Move above the stock 1 inch for clearance.
+Move to X1 Y-0.5.
+Do the canned cycle: rapid move to Z0.2, move at 6.5 in/min to Z-1, return to Z1 (via G98).
+End the canned cycles.

+This is roughly equivalent to the above, without using a canned cycle:

+F6.5
+G0 Z1
+G0 X1 Y-0.5
+G0 Z0.2
+G1 Z-1
+G0 Z1

 #### G83 Z?
 R?
 Q?